robotology/blocktest/README.md

 | row 4...n       | value       | N/A       | Values to be taken       |

 -   **increment:**
-    in this case the parameter value will start from the min value to the max value using the given increment and then start again from the start min.
+    in this case, the parameter value will start from the min value to the max value using the given increment and then start again from the start min.

 | Param position | Name | Default | Comment                 |
 | ---------- | ------- | ------- | ----------------------- |